 Disclaimer

 Dermi Atlas Professional is a software tool that facilitates compliance; it does not ensure compliance by itself.
-Compliance depends on how your practice configures the software, secures the host environment, and enforces organizational policies.
+Compliance depends on how the practice configures the software, secures the host environment, and enforces organizational policies.
 Dermi Inc. does not provide legal advice.
-Please consult with your compliance officer or legal counsel to ensure your deployment meets all applicable regulatory requirements.
+Consult a compliance officer or legal counsel to ensure the deployment meets all applicable regulatory requirements.